cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - Crash on some loading screens: [delete `hlvr/models/ui/dioramas/` folder (discord)](https://discord.com/channels/1065291958328758352/1093090359464165470/1480736206877888664)

 ### SUPERHOT VR
-- Tested: GE-Proton9-18 with VapoR as OpenVR Runtime
+- Tested: GE-Proton10-32 with VapoR.
 - Launch Options: `VR_OVERRIDE=/path/to/lib64/VapoR %command%`
 - Works perfectly as far as I can tell.
-- Steam Console: `download_depot 617830 617831 6114012175981140194` if you want the original experience.
+- Steam Console: `download_depot 617830 617831 6114012175981140194` if you want a version with the removed scenes.
 - When using xrizer, Grab is instead mapped to Trigger, and is unable to drop items.

+### Pistol Whip
+- Tested: GE-Proton10-32 with xrizer.

+### Ragnarock
+- Tested: GE-Proton7-55 with xrizer, unsure if other versions work.

 ### ^ Until You Fall
-- Tested: GE-Proton7-55, unsure if other versions work.
+- Tested: GE-Proton7-55 with xrizer, unsure if other versions work.
 - Performance is sub-par, I lowered my resolution significantly (`OXR_VIEWPORT_SCALE_PERCENTAGE=50`) and it's still not particularly smooth.

 ### ChilloutVR
-- Tested: GE-Proton9-18
+- Tested: GE-Proton9-18 with xrizer.
-- Full-body tracking Works mostly fine:
+- Full-body tracking works mostly fine:
-  - Some quirks with the body being pulled along with the legs sometimes, probably due to the platform's IK setup or my settings.
+  - Some quirks with the body being pulled along with the legs sometimes (e.g. when sitting/laying down), probably due to the platform's IK setup or my settings.
-  - (todo: re-test) Touching the ground with most avatars puts them in a "crouch" pose or flickers rapidly between standing and "crouching".
+  - Touching the ground can put most avatars in a "crouch" pose or flickers rapidly between standing and "crouching".
     - Avatars that are playspaced above the ground or have Locomotion disabled seem to behave as expected.

 ### Kingspray Graffiti
-- Tested: GE-Proton9-18 (ran alongside VRChat)
+- Tested: GE-Proton9-18 with xrizer. (ran alongside VRChat)
 - Loading times on HDD are really slow; the locations load pretty fast on NVMe though.
 - All controls seem to be mapped to triggers and stick clicks. (this game was made for Vive)
   - For example, the phone menu is opened by clicking the Left Stick.